harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 ### New features and enhancements

+This release does not include new features and enhancements.

 ### Early access features

-This release does not include any early access features.
+This release does not include early access features.

 ### Fixed issues